mahlenmorris/VCVRack/Memory.md

 #### PLAY Input and Button
 Fixation will playback audio if either the button has been pressed into the Playing position or a while a positive gate is being received by the PLAY input.

 The button will be lit only if the playhead is actively playing back audio.
-For example, it will be unlit when
+For example, in the "CLOCK starts COUNT repeats of size LENGTH" style, it will be unlit after COUNT repeats have completed.
 #### SPEED Input and Knob
 The speed that the playback head is traveling is the *sum* of the SPEED Input and Knob value.
 If you want the SPEED Input to completely control the speed, set the Knob value to zero.